‘Australian War Memorial consults the public on mooted massive extensions: is anything “sacred”?’, Honest History, 3 August 2018 updated

 If the complete plan comes off, the cost could be $500 million, spread over a number of years.
 A recent revelation (under Freedom of Information) of an early plan for the extensions showed the institution’s floor space doubling.

 The Memorial has opened a public consultation phase on its website, inviting people to ‘have your say’.
+(Update 17 December 2018: report on the consultations, which gathered feedback from just 134 individuals.)
 Dr Nelson kicked this off via a report yesterday in The Australian, appropriately 104 years on from the hectic weekend when the British Empire, led by Australia, found its way into the Great War.
 As Australia led the way into the Empire’s war, the Memorial is now the world leader in a particular form of war commemoration.

 The Memorial website presents five themes: a place for veterans and their families; precinct priorities; the visitor experience; telling more stories to more people; Future 50: commemoration, museum and research themes.
 There are discussion papers, drop-in information sessions and an online scrapbook.
 Consultation closes on 26 September.